 Yellow Sac Spider

-The body of the yellow sac spider is pale yellow and they are around a quarter of an inch.
-They spin papery, white sacks of silk, hence the name, and you may see them in corners, under shelves, along ceilings, or behind pictures.
+These aggressive but non-poisonous spiders are notorious for biting humans.
+Although a yellow sac spider bite is not poisonous or harmful, they cause an "intense stinging" pain similar to a hornet or wasp.
+The body of the yellow sac spider is pale yellow, and they are around a quarter of an inch.
+They spin papery, white sacks of silk, hence the name, and you may see them in corners, under shelves, along with ceilings, or behind pictures.

 American House Spider